Posts

 Image

-Sesshu Toyo's "Bird and Bamboo" (15th century) This week’s story is one more beautiful presentation of art from Japan, a technique called Sumi-e (literally “ink painting”).
+A single stroke, a still mind—where less becomes more, and emptiness speaks This week’s story is one more beautiful presentation of art from Japan, a technique called Sumi-e (literally “ink painting”).
 It is the Japanese art of brush painting with black ink.
 Deeply influenced by Chinese ink wash traditions and shaped by Zen Buddhism when it came to Japan in the 14th–15th centuries, Sumi-e does not seek to capture realistic detail.
 Instead, it expresses the essence of a subject with the fewest possible strokes.
 The aim is not representation but revelation, not “what something looks like” but “what it truly is.”
 Zen painters believed the brush should move only when the mind is still.
 A single stroke of bamboo, done in a clear state, was more truthful than a hundred “planned” ones.
 The beauty came not from thought but from the empty, direct presence of the artist.
-The philosophy behind it was simple yet profound: the brush becomes an extension of the spirit, and one stroke reveals the state of mi...
+The philosophy behind it was simple yet profound: the brush becomes an extension of the spirit, and one s...

 Image